open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[1]:** If the key type is not string, it's string representation has to be supplied for the attribute.
 <!-- endsemconv -->

-For Apache Kafka producers, [`peer.service`](./span-general.md#general-remote-service-attributes) SHOULD be set to the name of the broker or external service the message will be sent to.
+For Apache Kafka producers, [`peer.service`](./span-general.md#general-remote-service-attributes) SHOULD be set to the name of the broker or service the message will be sent to.
-Consumers SHOULD identify the [Resource](../../resource/semantic_conventions/README.md#service) that received the message.
+The `service.name` of a Consumer's Resource SHOULD match the `peer.service` of the Producer, when the message is directly passed to another service.
-The `service.name` of a Consumer's Resource SHOULD match the `peer.service` of the Producer.
+If an intermediary broker is present, `service.name` and `peer.service` will not be the same.

 ## Examples